 Does the publicly available information include significant shareholdings for each company?

-- 10 points if it includes significant shareholdings for each company
+- 10 points if it includes significant shareholdings for each company available as freely available data

 - 0 points if it does not include significant shareholdings for each company